Sacha924/ERC20-ICO/README.md

 - Test your deployment in Ganache `truffle migrate`
 - Deploy on goerli `truffle migrate --network goerli --skip-dry-run`

+Note : I didn't push the truffle.config because my private key was inside this file.
+But to hide your own Private key you can add a .env file

 ## Points list

 ### Setting up